Train Once, Reuse Everywhere: Generalizable Implicit In-Context Learning by Routing Attention: Abstract

 \section{Abstract}

-Implicit in-context learning (ICL) has newly emerged as a promising paradigm that simulates ICL behaviors in the representation space of Large Language Models (LLMs), aiming to attain few-shot performance at zero-shot cost.
+Implicit in-context learning (ICL) has newly emerged as a promising paradigm that simulates ICL behaviors in the representation space of large language models (LLMs), aiming to attain few-shot performance at zero-shot cost.
 However, existing approaches largely rely on injecting shift vectors into residual flows, which are typically constructed from labeled demonstrations or task-specific alignment.
 Such designs fall short of utilizing the structural mechanisms underlying ICL and suffer from limited generalizability.
-To address this, we propose \textbf{In-Context Routing (ICR)}, a novel implicit ICL method that \emph{internalizes} generalizable ICL patterns at the attention logits level.
-It extracts reusable structural directions that emerge during ICL and employs a learnable input-conditioned router to modulate attention logits accordingly, enabling a train-once-and-reuse framework.
+To address this, we propose \textbf{In-Context Routing (ICR)}, a novel implicit ICL method that \emph{captures and utilizes} generalizable ICL patterns at the attention logits level.
+It extracts reusable structural directions that emerge during ICL and employs a learnable input-conditioned router to modulate attention logits accordingly, enabling an efficient \emph{train-once-and-reuse} framework.
 We evaluate ICR on 12 real-world datasets spanning diverse domains and multiple LLMs.
-The results show that ICR consistently outperforms prior implicit ICL methods that require task-specific retrieval or training, while demonstrating robust generalization to out-of-domain tasks where existing methods struggle.
-These findings position ICR to push the boundary of ICL’s practical value.
+The results show that ICR consistently outperforms existing implicit ICL methods that require task-specific retrieval or training, while demonstrating robust generalization to out-of-domain tasks where they struggle.
+These findings position ICR to push the boundary of the practical value of ICL.
+The code is available at \url{https://github.com/Lijiaqian1/In-Context-Routing.git}.